tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Uranus
 - Neptune
 - Mars

+### Q: Generally, which component of a computer draws the most power?
+- **Correct Answer:** Video Card
+- Hard Drive
+- Processor
+- Power Supply

 ### Q: George Clinton, Vice President of the United States (1805-1812), is an ancestor of President Bill Clinton.